skellis46/slipbox/improvisation and the threshold of the self.md

 – Lisa Nelson [in @despain-2014-landscape p.39]

+In _Losing Oneself_ authentic movement was practiced by expert dance professionals Katye Coe and me.
+I say expert because it connects the work to research by philosopher (and former ballet dancer) Barbara Montero that examines the role of thinking in expert performance.
+For Montero an expert is a professional-level practitioner developed through long deliberate practice who is actively trying to improve:

 In this work with Katye, as each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 - Gallagher, S., & Varga, S. (2020).
 Meshed Architecture of Performance as a Model of Situated Cognition.
 Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140 -- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? -- so much of this research is on skilled performance -- goal oriented vs autotelic are different distinctions.
 And this sends the research into quite distinct fields or trajectories.
 "Just because skillful action is usually pre-reflective, it does not have to be mindless” (Sutton et al., 2011, p.
 95). -- in Gallagher and Varga above (p.)

 for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

+But what kind of activity is AM? a skill? a practice?
+Are some people _better_ or more skilled at it?
+How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
+What kinds of activities does AM most have in common?

+The point here is about extending our understanding of ...

+AM:
+- autotelic - for its own sake -- why one does it
+- non goal directed -- how one does it (how the activity is 'organised')
+- non judgemental
+- important distinction between authentic movement as form of therapy and what we were doing in the studio

+- benevolent indifference vs non-judgement:
+> Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
+Such ‘non-judging’ comes from fear and confusion.
+It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]
+- assumption that closest link between the our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011
+- there is Lutz's work on meditation as attentional expertise

+- this means that the work with KC becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise

+- opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

+---

+> those that are generally recognized as experts in their fields and whose skills are usually thought to conform to the ten-year rule, which states that the journey from novice to professional typically takes ten years of intensive practice. [@montero-2013-dancer p.305]

+> If so, being in the zone, where the zone is defined as a time of optimal performance, is perfectly compatible with thinking.
+Alternatively, if the zone is defined as a time when optimal performance occurs entirely effortlessly and without thought, then being in the zone may simply not exist.[@montero-2015-thinking p.138]